 Further complicating this process are the recent changes in the way spousal support is awarded.
 These changes, which were part of more expansive tax legislation, took effect in 2019 that has changed the way divorce settlements are negotiated.

-Because of all these moving parts, it becomes even more imperative that clients are served by an experienced attorney that is well versed in Virginia State Law and Federal Tax Law.
+Because of all these moving parts, it becomes even more imperative that clients are served by an experienced divorce attorney that is well versed in Virginia State Law and Federal Tax Law.
 The ability to get back on your feet financially after a divorce is crucial to your financial and emotional well-being, as well as creating a new routine for your child(ren).